 Teacher gift cards don’t just have to be for Teacher Appreciation Week.
-They would love them as Christmas gifts and end of year gifts too.
+They would love them as Christmas gifts, Valentine gifts, and as an end of year teacher gift too.

 Teacher Appreciation Cards

-Speaking of handwritten notes, that was the main gift that kept coming up as meaning so much to teachers.
+Speaking of handwritten notes, that was the main gift that kept coming up as meaning so much to teachers and support staff.
 I didn’t even give them any drop-down choices to choose from.
-This question was a free response.
+This question was a free response…

 For teacher appreciation week, what would mean the most to you?

 Over 50% said some kind of handwritten thoughtful note from students and parents.
-They love anything that is homemade and from the heart.
+The best teacher gifts are anything that is homemade and from the heart.

 I have a few free Thank You card printables that you can print out and have your child write a little sincere note to his teacher and then you, the parent, can write a note on the other one.